-You can report street faults (including traffic light faults) and roadworks with our online tool, Report IT.
+You can report street faults (including traffic light faults) and roadworks using our online tool.

 LondonWorks has information on current and planned roadworks taking place across the Capital.